twagar11/ansible-labs/modules/Module-File.md

 }
 ```

-Login to each host and verify that the file is deleted
+Login to each host and verify that the file is deleted.

-## Step 3 - Create Directory
+## Step 3 — Create Directory

-to create directory, first create it on `C&C`
+To create a directory, first create it on `C&C`

 ```bash
 $ cd ~